Hunter Renfrow Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Renfrow has averaged 51.6 receiving yards per game in his five career matchups against the Chargers, 14.9 fewer than his over/under for Sunday's game.
+- Against the Chargers, Renfrow has averaged 51.6 receiving yards per game in his five career matchups, 9.9 fewer than his over/under for Sunday's game.

-- Renfrow has caught a touchdown pass versus the Chargers twice, but did not have multiple TDs in either of those games.
+- Renfrow, in five matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The Chargers have the NFL's 12th-ranked pass defense this season, surrendering 237.6 yards per game through the air.
+- The 237.6 yards per game the Chargers are giving up through the air makes them the NFL's 12th-ranked pass defense.

-- With 25 passing TDs allowed this year, the Chargers defense is ranked 18th in the league.
+- The Chargers' defense is 18th in the league, conceding 1.6 passing touchdowns per game.

 Recent Performances